Mike Slinn

 Working With Tablets

-I find that I need to be close to the stand in order to read music on the iPad.
+I find that I need to be close to the stand to read music on the iPad.
 An iPad Pro would display the music 20% larger than the iPad shown, at roughly double the cost.
-However, the Samsung S8 Ultra displays the music 46% larger than the iPad shown, which is of course better, at a more competitive price than the iPad Pro.
+However, the Samsung S8 Ultra displays the music 46% larger than the iPad shown, which is of course better and at a more competitive price than the iPad Pro.

-I prefer to read paper, however paper is often problematic, and digital devices are terrific for organizing material.
-Ever the Boy Scout, I opt for a belt-and-suspenders approach whenever possible, which means I prefer to have printed pages and a tablet preloaded with the playlist available.
+I prefer to read printed scores; however, paper is often problematic, and digital devices are terrific for organizing material.
+Ever the Boy Scout, I opt for a belt-and-suspenders approach whenever possible, which means I prefer printed scores and a tablet preloaded with the playlist available.

 Note that the color temperature of the iPad and the Samsung tablets as shown is different.
 Both of those devices can have their color temperatures modified.